kekearif/swiftui-mvvm-coordinator/README.md

 ## Coordinator

-The *coordinator* stores the various view models and coordinators needed for a view in *Published* properties.
-When a coordinator is init with its root view model its events are also bound to various navigation methods that will set the *Published* properties.
+The coordinator stores the various view models and coordinators needed for a view in *@Published* properties.
+When a coordinator is initialized with its root view model, its events are bound to various navigation methods that will set the *@Published* properties.
 Either delegation or *Combine* can be used for handling events.

 ```swift
 final class Tab2Coordinator: ViewModel {